There have been an awful lot of Atlantises, will be quite a few more.

 Humans put a great deal of symbolic importance into words and phrases.
 Therefore, it should come as no surprise that language is often intrinsic to spellcraft.

 There is no "one, true language of magic," as much as the Enochian tradition would like to argue.
-Instead, magic relies more on the symbolic power of language instead of the actual words being said.
+Instead, magic relies more on the symbolic power of language than on the actual words being said.

 Upon character creation, a mage chooses a particular language that they deem to be "powerful" as their language of choice.
-Usually this an old or dead language, but, realistically, it can be anything.
+Usually, this is an old or dead language, but, realistically, it can be anything.

 The most common languages chosen for spellcraft are Latin, Ancient Greek, Ancient Egyptian, Sanskrit, Ge'ez, Aramaic and Classical Chinese.